 required textbooks for your INFO elective course.
 Make sure you have budgeted for the purchase of required textbooks for the classes you are choosing.

 to get you started with MARA.
 This welcome session will be held on the Zoom Web conferencing platform.
-Link: To be added.
+Link: TBD.
+Password: TBD

 If you need course adaptations or accommodations because of a disability, register with the